For an updated list of my exhibitions,solo or group, to date click here

 I have been an architectural photographer all my working life.
-Places and spaces interest fascinate me .
+Places and spaces interest and fascinate me .
+As an artist, I make fine art Photography prints that are for sale in my online gallery.

 My project work on Hitler’s Atlantic Wall has taken me to the coastline of Northern Europe to capture these concrete crumbling behemoths while exploring their strong sense of time and place through their natural settings.
 I am especially intrigued by the way that the force of nature has undermined these brutal Blockhouses over the last 75 years leaving them softened and absorbed into their coastal landscape.